-3B.4 (MS SC Criterion 15) The manage ement system incorporate measures that reduce operational waste.
+3B.4 (M. SC Criterion 15) The manage ement system incorporate measures that reduce operational waste.
 19.5 90 3B.4.1 Do measures exist to reduce operational waste?
-100 90 60 Measures/facilities are in place to At-sea processors are subject to discharge rules and regulations issued by the U.S. Environmental Protection Agency (EPA and the State of reduce sources of operational waste Alaska's Division of Environmental Conservation (DEC). that are known to have detrimental environmental consequences, but IR/IU regulations (FMP Amendment 49), implemented in 1998, now require all fishing vessels and processors to retain and further reductions may be possible. the cod that they catch, and to utilize that fish in the production of one or more primary and secondary products.
+100 90 60 Measures/facilities are in place to At-sea processors are subject to discharge rules and regulations issued by the U.S. Environmental Protection Agency (EPA A) and the State of reduce sources of operational waste Alaska's Division of Environmental Conservation (DEC).
+Observer programs record fish waste disposal. that are known to have detrimental environmental consequences, but IR/IU regulations (FMP Amendment 49), implemented in 1998, now require all fishing vessels and processors to retain an further reductions may be possible. the cod that they catch, and to utilize that fish in the production of one or more primary and secondary products.
 Most catch 80 Measures/facilities are in place to shoreside plants turn any fish byproducts (offal, racks, etc.) as well as any unmarketable species (sculpins, very small fish) reduce all sources of operational fish oil, both of which are valuable byproducts.
-The IR/IU requirements further reduced any operational waste associated w vith the har vesting waste that are known to have and processing of Pacific cod. detrimental environmental consequences, and there is Enforcement supports appropriate waste disposal (plastics, fuels etc) under MARPOL, U. S. Coast Guard regulations, Alas evidence they are effective.
+The IR/IU requirements further reduced any operational waste associated valuable byproducts. with the ha arvesting waste that are known to have and processing of Pacific cod.
+Observers monitor total catch by species, and discards by species. detrimental environmental consequences, and there is Enforcement supports appropriate waste disposal (plastics, fuels etc) under MARPOL, U. S. Coast Guard regulations, Ala evidence they are effective.
 Environmental Conservation regulations, and National Pollutant Discharge Elimination System (NPDES) standards.
-As 100 Measures/facilities are in place to Clean Water Act, the NPDES permit program controls water pollution by regulating point sources that discharge pollutants into water s of the reduce all sources of operational United States. waste that are known to have detrimental environmental Port disposal facilities are available shoreside. consequences, and there is evidence they are effective and these measures are supported by the fishers.
+As 100 Measures/facilities are in place to Clean Water Act, the NPDES permit program controls water pollution by regulating point sources that discharge pollutants s into wate rs of the reduce all sources of operational United States. waste that are known to have detrimental environmental Port disposal facilities are available shoreside. consequences, and there is evidence they are effective and these measures are supported by the fishers.